Original test-net participant.

 You can now securely delegate Cosmos Atoms to your favorite Validator using your Ledger in Hubble.

-You maintain custody of your ATOM at all times.
+You maintain custody of your ATOMs at all times.

-Your ATOM stay in your wallet and you can change your delegation at any time.
+Your ATOMs stay in your wallet and you can change your delegation at any time.